 - To present our research at relevant science and policy conferences as these attract a wide range of direct and indirect stakeholders.

 CCS is a technique to mitigate climate change but may create some controversy if there is a perceived threat to the environment, an issue shared, for example, by wind farms and tidal schemes.

 Our goal within this project is to provide unambiguous and accessible information describing ecological risks of CCS and importantly contrasting them with the risks of non-mitigation and other marine activities but not to engage in the debate itself.

-Plymouth Marine Laboratory will be responsible for coordinating the provision of interpretative materials for the QICS web site, producing media releases for general and specialist publications and responding to requests for information from the media.
-This will include an educational factsheet based on the projects findings, iterate this with selected stakeholders, improve and then distribute this to a range of policy makers (including MPs), journalists and public interest groups.
+Plymouth Marine Laboratory has been responsible for coordinating the provision of interpretative materials for the QICS web site, producing media releases for general and specialist publications and responding to requests for information from the media.